The Krypton Security Architecture

 The user’s response to the request is recorded as shown in step (3).
 If it is rejected, Krypton simply makes

 sign_responsea rejection constant.
-If approved, Krypton performs a signature of the
+If approved, Krypton performs a signature using the

 As shown in step (4),